dantasfiles/dantasfiles.github.io/_cornell/as-asian.md

 - *Gabriel of Madness: Islamic Poetry & Ethics in an Age of Hindu Nationalism* by Anand Vivek Taneja
 - *Mudpacks & Prozac: Experiencing Ayurvedic, Biomedical & Religious Healing* by Murphy Halliburton

-**Medicine & Healing in China** `ASIAN 2262`
-- *Chinese Medicine & Healing* by Hinrichs & Barnes
-- *Early Chinese Medical Literature: The Mawangdui Medical Manuscripts* by Donald Harper

 **Mughal India & the Early Modern World, c.
 1500-1800** `ASIAN 2274`
 - *A Short History of the Mughal Empire* by Michael H. Fisher
 - *The Empires of the Near East & India: Source Studies of the Safavid, Ottoman & Mughal Literate Communities* by Hani Khafipour
 - *The Baburnama: Memoirs of Babur, Prince & Emperor*

-**Buddhism** `ASIAN 2299`
-- *The Norton Anthology of World Religions: Buddhism* by Donald S. Lopez, Jr.
-- *The Foundations of Buddhism* by Rupert Gethin

-## Junior level

 **Partition: Violence, Citizenship & the Making of Modern South Asia** `ASIAN 3023`
 - *The Partition of India* by Haimanti Roy
 - *From Raj to Republic: Sovereignty, Violence & Democracy in India* by Sunil Purushotham
 - *Munnu: A Boy from Kashmir* by Malik Sajad

-**History, Theory & Methods in the Academic Study of Religion** `ASIAN 3049/6049`
-- *Natural Symbols: Explorations in Cosmology* by Mary Douglas
-- *Fetishizing Tradition: Desire & Reinvention in Buddhist & Christian Narratives* by Alan Cole
-- *Revelatory Events: 3 Case Studies of the Emergence of New Spiritual Paths* by Ann Taves
-- *How God Becomes Real: Kindling the Presence of Invisible Others* by T.M.
-Luhrmann

-**High Intermediate Mandarin I** `CHIN 3301`
-- *Eyes on China: An Intermediate-Adv.
-Reader of Modern Chinese* by Dr. Jincheng Liu et al.

-**Monsoon Kingdoms: Pre-Modern Southeast Asian History** `ASIAN 3397/6697`
-- *A History of Early Southeast Asia: Maritime Trade & Societal Development, 100–1500* by Kenneth R. Hall
-- *Southeast Asia in the Age of Commerce, 1450-1680: v.2, Expansion & Crisis* by Anthony Reid

-## Senior level

-**High Adv.
-Mandarin I** `CHIN 4427`
-- *A Kaleidoscope of China: An Adv.
-Reader of Modern Chinese* by Chou et al.